 The Illinois benchmark plan includes coverage for both basic and major dental services for children.

-Ten insurers offer stand-alone dental plans through the Illinois exchange
+Which insurers offer dental coverage through the Illinois marketplace?

 - BEST Life